NIMS University Paramedical Admissions 2025

 MBBS Top Recruiters | Apollo Group, Indian Nursing Council, Fortis Hospitals, Manipal Group, Medica |

-Applicants must meet the eligibility criteria for admission to the MBBS degree programme.
-Aspiring candidates need to check all the necessary details, including the eligibility criteria and the admission process.
-Below, we have mentioned the MBBS eligibility criteria.
+To be eligible for the MBBS course, students must meet the specified eligibility guidelines of the respective institute.
+Aspiring institutes need to check all the information such as eligibility criteria and admission procedure.
+Below, we have mentioned the MBBS eligibility requirements.

 ---|---|